 Regional State Committee

-The Federal Energy Regulatory Commission (FERC) encouraged regions of the country with Regional Transmission Organization (RTOs), such as ISO New England (ISO-NE) to form Regional State Committees in 2002.
+The Federal Energy Regulatory Commission (FERC) encouraged regions of the country with Regional Transmission Organizations (RTOs), such as ISO New England (ISO-NE) to form Regional State Committees in 2002.
 This was to coordinate and advance state views in regional electricity markets and planning activities.

 The New England Governors, through their representatives, worked through a stakeholder process with the New England Power Pool (NEPOOL) and ISO-NE, and advanced an agreed-upon structure, function and funding to FERC.
 After considering related issues in a proceeding, FERC approved NESCOE’s formation, governance and associated issues, as well as funding through the ISO-NE tariff in 2007.
 NESCOE commenced operations in 2009.